flyway/flywaydb.org/documentation/ssl.md

 ---
 # SSL support

-In many scenarios, maintaining a secure connection to the database is important.
+Maintaining a secure connection to your database is highly desirable in a production environment, even if not already enforced by the database configuration.
 Flyway can easily be configured to use SSL to establish a secure connection as and when required, provided the relevant database and JDBC driver also support SSL.
 Although details will vary between databases, the process to configure them is as follows: